2-alchemists/krossboard-docs/content/docs/azure-aks-installation.md

 ## Step 1: Select or create the resource group
 TODO

-## Step 2: Deploy a Krossboard VM from Azure Marketplace
+## Step 2: Deploy Krossboard from Azure Marketplace
 Proceed as decribed below to create an instance of Krossboard from Azure Marketplace:

 * TODO